CodeDotJS/now-animate/README.md

 ## Usage

 ```
-$ now-animate 'YOUR TEXT'
+$ now-animate -w 'YOUR TEXT'

   Usage
-    $ now-animate 'YOUR TEXT'
+    $ now-animate -w 'YOUR TEXT'

 ```